 If you’re thinking about working in business or tourism, speaking Spanish will also look great on your CV.
 As we said before, speaking Spanish will be really useful in a lot of different situations.
 Being a native English speaker is the cherry on top.

 If you want to stand out when applying to jobs, it’d be a good idea to start learning Spanish as soon as you can.
 Start thinking about your future by choosing a language that’s becoming increasingly important and make sure you listen to your Spanish tutor!
 Mastering grammar, conjugations, vocabulary, and expressions can be harder than it looks.

-One last reason to study Spanish: Your friends probably will, too.
+One last reason to study Spanish whilst at school: Your friends probably will, too.

 If you study Spanish as part of an exchange program, you could spend time in beautiful cities like Barcelona and make new friends.
 (Source: pixabay.com)